BardicDefense/purple-hack/README.md

 - **Grumpy**: Feels disturbed and unsatisfied by the meal, suffering a -1 penalty to Willpower checks for 6 hours.
 - **Happy**: Is in such good spirits they gain a +1 save bonus for 24 hours and automatically heal 1hp.
 - **Miserable**: Is bad-tempered and moody due to the meal rumbling in their stomach unpleasantly, suffering a -1 penalty to raw Str and Dex scores for 8 hours.
 - **Sated**: Feels wonderfully stuffed and pleasant.
-Any healing done that day through rest receives a +1hp bonus per level of the character, and the character receives a +1 bonus to Perceptioin checks for 8 hours.
+Any healing done that day through rest receives a +1hp bonus per level of the character, and the character receives a +1 bonus to Perception checks for 8 hours.
 - **Tired**: Feels dull and sluggish, making it difficult to feel enthusiasm or think properly, suffering a -1 penalty to Arcana checks for 8 hours.
 - **Vomiting**: Digestively disagrees with the meal, throwing it up between 2-5 hours after eating, bringing a -1 penalty to Strength and Constitution checks for 1-4 hours afterwards, whereupon the character is fully restored.